kparlar/stockwatcher/README.md

 ## Entity Model
-Given below Powerfiler Project entity model.
+Given below Stockwatcher Project entity model.
 JPA is used as an api, and InheritanceType.TABLE_PER_CLASS type strategy is used to make it generic for each entity classes, so inheritance is easily implemented to this entity model.